GreyTeddy/piano/README.md

 ## TODO
 - Make upper y axis work

-## the piano can be accessed on [this](https://doc.gold.ac.uk/~dntou001/piano/index.html) website.
+## the piano cannot be accesed when on alpha stage
-it's hosted on Goldsmith's servers
+- but feel free to download the files

 ## Libraries used from p5.js
 - p5.dom.js